Narekushia/NotCardinalPGM/README.md

 ------
 This is a fork of [CardinalPGM](https://github.com/twizmwazin/CardinalPGM) but with my own features.

-#### Why didn't you send a pull request to the original repo ?
-Because I planned to make CardinalPGM a plugin for a specific Minecraft server.
-Example : Name of the team everywhere, custom match report with team name, ...

 What I have changed from the original version
 ------